2lian/Motion-Stack/Documentation/use.md

 ```

 You will notice that nothing is running, only waiting.
-This is because the nodes are waiting for other nodes before continuing their execution.
+This is because the nodes are waiting for other nodes before continuing their execution (in reality they wait for a service to be available).
 If it's your first time launching, the lvl1 is waiting for lvl0 which is the rviz simulation node:
 ```bash
 bash launch_simu_rviz.bash  # (separate terminal)